Coronavirus: With 3.49 lakh cases, India records highest daily rise for fourth day in a row

 Five suggestions for flattening India’s Covid-19 second wave by a Mumbai doctor

-8.30 am: From Saturday night, only German citizens would be able to enter Germany from India, ANiIreports.
+8.30 am: From Saturday night, only German citizens would be able to enter Germany from India, ANI reports.
 “In order not to jeopardise our vaccination campaign, we need to significantly limit our passenger traffic with India,” German Health Minister Jens Spahn said.

 The temporary restrictions come as India witnesses a record rise in Covid cases.
 Canada, UAE, Hong Kong and the UK are among some other countries that have restricted travel from India.